 Protective Clothing is not essential.
-Use gloves and/or protective clothing if abrasion or allergic reactions are experienced.
+Use gloves and/or protective clothing if abrasion or

-Hygienic Practices Food, beverages, and smoking materials should NOT be in the work area.
+Food, beverages, and smoking materials should NOT be in the work area.
 Persons using ceramic materials should wash thoroughly before eating, drinking, smoking, or applying cosmetics.